dwipp/DPBasicLoading/README.md

 ## Installation

 Manual installation.
-Just copy DPImageGenerator folder to your project.
+Just copy DPSimpleLoading folder to your project.
 Will be available on cocoapods soon.

 ## Thanks To